Confused? Let me explain.

 Sometimes they do reflect pop culture trends.
-(Hello, Neo.)
+(Hello, Dutton.)
 Other times, they represent sounds and styles that we love.
-(Elio!)
+(Lux!)
 Often it’s a little bit of both.

 But once they make the list, names tend to get more attention.
 And that means they often rise in use even more.

-The May 2022 list included 41 new and returning names for boys.
-(That’s textbook!
-In recent years, the average has been 41.75 new/returning names annually.)
+The May 2023 update included 45 new and returning names for boys.
+(That’s about average.)

 How do you vote?
 Best can mean the names you can see catching on in the coming years.
 Or it might mean the names you like best for a future child of your own.